 Suppose your betta fish is suffering from a bacterial infection.
 In that case, you first need to check your aquarium for poor water quality and check that your aquarium heater is set to the right temperature.

 Poor water quality can be caused by a lack of general maintenance and cleaning.
-Uneaten food will decay and poison the aquarium water sending ammonia levels through the roof and will become the ideal environment for nasty bacteria to breed.
+Uneaten food will decay and poison the aquarium water sending your fish tank ammonia levels through the roof, becoming the ideal environment for nasty bacteria to breed.

 Using a good filtration system will help keep the water clean, an air pump will help keep the water oxygenated, and regular water changes will be the most effective defense for the entire tank.